 the Bible say about the love of money?
 It is the root of all evil, and if

-pastors are addicted to it, that will adversely affect he and
+pastors are addicted to it, it will adversely affect his ministry to the

-church will benefit from his ministry.
-If you are a member of a church or
+church will benefit from him.
+If we are a member of a church or

-merely attend somewhere, and you discern that the pastor is addicted to money, leave that church and never go back, for he has nothing to
+merely attend somewhere and discern that the pastor is addicted to money, leave that church and never go back, for he has nothing to

 offer except lies and deception.